SiddharthMathurDeveloper/Back-End-Engineering/Notes/Notes.md

 - **Methods :**
 HTTP defines various request methods, such as GET (retrieve data), POST (send data to be processed), PUT (update data), DELETE (remove data), and others.
 These methods determine the action to be performed on the resource identified in the URL.

+## HTTP Anatomy :
+HTTP (Hypertext Transfer Protocol) messages, both requests and responses, have a specific structure or "anatomy."
+They consist of several components, including headers and an optional message body.